Felerius/planck-layout/Readme.md

 # Planck keyboard layout

 Keyboard layout for my
-[Planck keyboard (rev. 4)](https://olkb.com/collections/planck) that I have been using since 2017.
-It was created with the following goals:
+[Planck keyboard (rev. 4)][planck] that I have been using and improving since 2017.
+It uses the awesome [QMK firmware][qmk].
+I had the following while creating it:

 * Support for both the Qwerty and [Colemak](https://colemak.com/) layouts
 * Easy access to commonly used programming symbols, most importantly `(`/`[`/`{`
-* Symmetric modifier keys whenever possible
+* Symmetric (left/right) modifier keys whenever possible
 * Quick access to escape for Vim usage
 * Use of tap/hold functionality to access keys quickly (tap key for symbol, hold for modifier)

 ## Layout